dnatividade/VEINS-tutorials/SUMO/readme.md

 	<flow id="flow2" color="green" begin="0" end="120" number="15" departLane="random" from="" to=""/>
 </routes>
 ```
-- Create a sumo configuration file:
-- - Use the file "create-sumo-config1.sh" to create a file called *ufla.sumo.cfg* with the structure as follows:
+- Create a sumo configuration file called *ufla.sumo.cfg* with the structure as follows:
 ```xml
 <configuration>
 	<input>